stuartmclean/binance-exporter/README.md

 Requires `INFLUX_HOST` to be set in .env - otherwise all other influx settings will be ignored.
 Only works in `run` mode.

-connect to your influxdb via cli `influx`
+Connect to your influxdb via cli `influx`

-create user: `CREATE USER username WITH PASSWORD password WITH ALL PRIVILEGES`
+Create user: `CREATE USER username WITH PASSWORD password WITH ALL PRIVILEGES`

-create database: `CREATE DATABASE binance`
+Create database: `CREATE DATABASE binance`

-## Prometheus metrics (optional)
+## prometheus metrics (optional)
 Requires `PROMETHEUS_PORT` to be set in .env
 Only works in `run` mode.
 Prometheus metrics are generated at `/metrics`.